Gonster/maven-magics/README.md

 A dummy plugin coded according to the [basic guide](http://maven.apache.org/guides/plugin/guide-java-plugin-development.html) on official site of Maven.

 ####2. routes-maven-plugin
-Currently it can aggregate `@RequestMapping` annotation defined in spring mvc controllers.
+Currently it can aggregate `@RequestMapping` annotation defined in the source files of spring mvc controllers.
 After adding following plugin dependendcy to your pom.xml:

 ```xml
 <plugin>